Chapter 1: This Venerable One is Dead

 He didn’t know why he chose to end his life of sin here.
 But, since the flowers were blooming so splendidly, it would be a fine burial.

+He lay down in the open coffin and looked up at the flowers in the night as they fell soundlessly.
 They danced and fluttered into the coffin and onto his cheeks one after another, drifting and fading away like the events of the past.

 In this life, he’d experienced countless things, starting out as an illegitimate child with nothing and becoming the only emperor of the mortal world.
 He was the very height of evil, his hands stained with blood.
 He loved and hated, desired and detested, and in the end, there was nothing left.

-When the time came, he didn’t write anything on his own grave with those unrestrained words of his.
-Be it an extremely shameless “Emperor of the Ages” or something as ludicrous as “Deep-Fried” or “Steamed,” he didn’t write a thing.
+When the time came, he didn’t write anything on his own headstone with those unrestrained words of his.
+Be it an extremely shameless “Emperor of the Ages” or something as ludicrous as “Deep-Fried” or “Steamed,” he didn’t write a single thing.
 In the end, not a word had been left behind on the grave of the first emperor of the cultivation world.

 The farce that had lasted ten years finally came to an end.